SimJunYou/Excel-Bot/README.md

         * 2 - NRIC is not found in provided list
         * 3 - End of attendance taking
         * 4 - Start of feedback
-        * 5-7 - Feedback questions 1-3
-        * 8 - End of feedback
+        * 5 - End of feedback
+* Change feedback questions: `/changeFeedback`
+    * Allows you to change the feedback questions.
+Just follow the prompts.

 ## Built With